markmehere/Aerofoil/README.txt

-GlidePort is a collection of porting infrastructure to run Glider PRO.
+Aerofoil is a collection of porting infrastructure to run Glider PRO.

 It's divided into a few parts:
 - PortabilityLayer: A static library that supports interaction with various vintage Mac-specific formats and API calls.
 Some parts are capable of running by themselves, others require the support of drivers.
-- GpD3D: To be renamed.
-This is the base application.
+- Aerofoil:  This is the base application.
 It loads drivers and loads the application.
 - GpDisplayDriver_D3D11: Direct3D 11 display driver.
 - GpAudioDriver_XAudio2: XAudio2 audio driver.
 - GpApp: Glider PRO application DLL.